SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

    - the conjunction (a\ |_1| |and| |...| |and| a\ |_n|) implies *t*

+   No literal returned in *v* contains an if-then-else term, even if *t* does.

    The implicant is returned in vector *v*, which must be initialized by :c:func:`yices_init_term_vector`:

    - *v->size* stores the number of literals in the implicant (i.e., *n*).